oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 You see a message "There is currently no capacity for the specified shape.
 Choose a different shape or region".
 This happens because there currently all the instances of the selected shape are in use in that region.
 This is different from the limits.

 The shapes are provisioned from a common pool by default.
 You could create a capacity reservation for more predictable availability of the shape.
+More information [here](https://docs.oracle.com/en-us/iaas/data-science/using/gpu-using.htm#gpu-use-reserve)

 ### Chat payload is not working
 TODO